Rockwell Automation (ROK) Q3 2017 Results - Earnings Call Transcript

 Based on our third quarter earnings performance, we are increasing the adjusted EPS guidance range.
 The new range is $6.60 to $6.80.
 At the midpoint, this represents 13% adjusted EPS growth for the year.
 Patrick will provide more detail around sales and earnings guidance in his remarks.

 Before I turn it back over to Patrick, let me add a few comments.
 Our Connected Enterprise strategy is working and positions us well for the future.
-The pilots continued to deliver tangible results across multiple industries and we are seeing customers expand pilots to more lines and facilities.
+The pilots continued to deliver tangible results across multiple industries, and we are seeing customers expand pilots to more lines and facilities.
 We will remain focused as a single integrated business, helping our customers succeed in the global market by enabling them to be more productive and therefore, more competitive.
 Our extent of industry knowledge and domain expertise help us deliver value based on each customer's needs.

 I want to highlight a couple of items.
 First, an important announcement we made in June.
-We will be working in partnership with ManpowerGroup to upskill military veterans, investing in the future workforce and creating a pool of certified talent for in demand advanced manufacturing roles across the United States.
+We will be working in partnership with ManpowerGroup to upskill military veterans, investing in the future workforce and creating a pool of certified talent for in-demand advanced manufacturing roles across the United States.

-According to a recent survey, most U.S. employers think automation will increase, not decrease manufacturing head count, but at a higher skill level.
-No matter how much you automate, people remain our and our customer's most important asset.
+According to a recent survey, most U.S. employers think automation will increase, not decrease, manufacturing head count, but at a higher skill level.
+No matter how much you automate, people remain our and our customers' most important asset.

 Second, I'd like to remind you that Automation Fair is in Houston this year, and we'll be holding our Investor Meeting on Thursday, November 16.
 Although Automation Fair is a customer event, it's a great opportunity for investors and analysts to deepen their understanding of automation and learn more about our capabilities as well as those of our partners.
 We will show how we are bringing the Connected Enterprise to life and delivering more value than ever before to our customers around the world.
-So please mark your calendars and we hope to see you all there.
+So please mark your calendars, and we hope to see you all there.

 Finally, I would like to thank our employees, partners and suppliers for their continued commitment to serving our customers.